WHAT’S IN A FLUSH?

 Remember, anything that goes down the drain will have an impact once it moves beyond your pipes.
 Besides things that can clog either your septic or the City sewer system, chemicals, medicines, fertilizers and other hazardous materials can disrupt the wastewater treatment process or make their way back into the environment.

-The best rule of thumb for toilets is to always stick to the three P’s: Pee, Poop and Paper (Toilet).
+The best rule of thumb for toilets is to always stick to the three P’s: Pee, Poop and Paper (Toilet paper only).

 Here is a quick reference for things that should never be flushed:

 FEMININE PRODUCTS WIPES DIAPERS / CLOTH OF ANY KIND

 FATS, OILS & GREASES CONDOMS HAIR / DENTAL FLOSS

 MEDICATIONS KITTY LITTER LARGE CHUNKS OF WASTE / FOOD